geoserver/geoserver-history/doc/user/source/webadmin/data/layers.rst

 Coordinate Reference Systems
 ````````````````````````````
 A coordinate reference system (CRS) defines how your georeferenced spatial data relates to real locations on the Earth’s surface.
 CRSs are part of a more general model called Spatial Reference Systems (SRS), which includes referencing by coordinates and geographic identifiers.
-To view all supported spatial reference systems visit the :ref:`srs_list` in the Demos section.
+To view all supported spatial reference systems visit the SRS in the Demos section.

 The most commonly used SRS's can be specified via their EPSG (European Petroleum Survey Group) code.